 The series lacks a centralized webpage, but it does have a dedicated Twitter account for Japanese-reading fans.

-Tropes pertaining to the Performai series as a whole, as well as O.N.G.E.K.I. until it gets its own page:
+Tropes pertaining to the Performai series as a whole:

 - Copy Protection: Don't even think about owning a cab for private use.
 Performai cabinets come with security measures to ensure that they are only run by authorized arcades, and if they go too long without handshaking to SEGA's servers, they will self-brick.

-- All of the games have the Expert difficulty followed by Master difficulty in common.
+- Harder Than Hard: All of the games have the Expert difficulty followed by Master difficulty in common.

 - Nintendo Hard: All three games have skill ceilings rivaling that of BEMANI games, with the highest levels requiring a few years of playing the game to master if one does not already have experience with rhythm games in general. maimai and CHUNITHM are at least easy to pick up, but O.N.G.E.K.I. gets special mention because the unorthodox control scheme also introduces a relatively high skill floor.